 My wife, bless her heart, gave up shortly after we exited the treeline.
 She was too exhausted to keep going, the path was getting more sketchy, and the wind that day (late August) was terrible.
 We agreed to keep the guide with her for safety, and I pressed on to the summit alone.

 The fact that my headlight was weak and I was running late for sunrise added some more urgency.
 I’ll never forget that moment: I was clinging to the side of a steep volcano, half asleep and beat to pieces, when the sky turned orange and I realized I was high above the clouds.

 It was a special moment.

 The views at the top are otherworldly.
-To the east and west, you can see the far off peaks of Mount Rinjani and Mount Abang, respectively, along with the giant Batur caldera in Kintamani.
-To the south, you can see all the way to Sanur.
+To the east and west, you can see the far off peaks of Mount Rinjani and Mount Abang, along with the giant Batur caldera in Kintamani.
+To the south, you can see all the way to Kuta.